 So you are here because you are on a budget and want to know what the best cheap earphones and earbuds are.
-Well, you are in luck as over the past 5 years this has been the most aggressively competitive market in all of the audio.
-Buying cheap earphones used to mean severely compromising in quality (both in regards to sound and build) those days are gone and if you have anywhere between $10-$50 to spend then you can get some quality kit.
+Well, you are in luck as over the past 5 years, this has been the most aggressively competitive market in all of the audio.
+Buying cheap earphones used to mean severely compromising in quality (both sound and build).
+Those days are gone, and if you have anywhere between $10-$50 to spend, you can get some quality kit.
 The only issue is sifting through the bad earphones to find the good ones.
-If you dont want to read this list of the best cheap earphones and just want a quick suggestion then check out the CCA C10 earphones with 5 driver per side and detachable braided cable.
-However if you want to see the full range of options then read on.
+If you don’t want to read this list of the best cheap earphones and want a quick suggestion, then check out the CCA C10 earphones with 5 drivers per side and a detachable braided cable.
+However, if you want to see the full range of options, then read on.

-There are 2 main reasons why cheap earbuds and earphones have gotten exponentially better over the past few years which we will list below.
-Of course, there are many other reasons on top of this such as emerging markets, lowest production, and manufacturing costs but I think that these 2 really stand out to why cheap earphones sound better than ever.
+There are 2 main reasons why cheap earbuds and earphones have gotten exponentially better over the past few years, which we will list below.
+Of course, there are many other reasons on top of this, such as emerging markets, the lowest production, and manufacturing costs, but I think these 2 really stand out to why cheap earphones sound better than ever.

 The Earbud Market Exploded

-Firstly we have the true adoption of the mobile computing.
+Firstly we have the true adoption of mobile computing.
 Mobile computing?
-Yes, that smartphone in your pocket is way more than a phone today its an all-out functional computer with the ability to watch videos, play games and to listen to music and podcasts.
+Yes, that smartphone in your pocket is way more than a phone.
+Today it’s an all-out functional computer with the ability to watch videos, play games, and listen to music and podcasts.
 The growth of the mobile phone industry is directly linked to the growth of the affordable earphone market.
 More demand for a product naturally means more companies will enter the market trying to grab a slice of the pie.

-At one point it was a race to the bottom with price, basically what was acceptable for the lowest cost.
-However, now that we reached the bottom many companies now have to differentiate themselves from the competition by actually being better.
-Shocking isn’t it that once companies are not trying to create the cheapest product possible that they will then try to make those products better.
+At one point, it was a race to the bottom with price, basically what was acceptable for the lowest cost.
+However, now that we reached the bottom, many companies now have to differentiate themselves from the competition by being better.
+Shocking isn’t that once companies are not trying to create the cheapest product possible, they will try to make those products better.

 Trickle Down Earphone Tech

 The second reason is trickle-down technology from the audiophile headphone market.
-Portable audiophiles were always the nerdy bunch sitting in a small zone of the internet and obsessing about sound quality, comfort, functionality etc. Even just 10 years ago the community was very small but these people cared a lot about headphones and earphones.
-Soon many of these audiophiles went to work creating their own products and bigger companies also recognized that there was a seriously profitable market emerging.
+Portable audiophiles were always the nerdy bunch sitting in a small internet zone and obsessing about sound quality, comfort, functionality, etc. Even just 10 years ago, the community was tiny, but these people cared a lot about headphones and earphones.
+Soon many of these audiophiles went to work creating their own products, and bigger companies also recognized that there was a seriously profitable market emerging.